neve-linux/neveports/Usage.md

 for this stage yet.

-Stage 2 is considered almost final, being built with all of the features of a final system within a Chimera container, including full LTO.
+Stage 2 is considered almost final, being built with all of the features of a final system within a Neve container, including full LTO.
 Unit tests are not run yet as they are not considered reliable.

 Stage 3 is the final stage, which is a clean rebuild of every bootstrap